dyozie/pivotal-hd-docs/content/getting-started/map-reduce-java/list-fivestar-reviewers-business.md

 ```

 ####Check the output

-Verify the job in the hadoop cluster.

 Check the output directory in hadoop file system.
 The output directory should contain the part-r-0000-file.

-See the output using
+You can see the output using the following command:

 ```bash
 hadoop fs -cat /user/gpadmin/sample3/output/part-r-00000
 ```

 ###Step 8: Running the tutorial on Pivotal HD Cluster

-####Transfer the code to a node to the cluster.
+####Copy the code to a node to the cluster.
 Let us assume it is one of the datanodes.
 Execute the following commands on the development machine.

 ```bash